 There are a few different places where you can access a WiFi signal from the road:

 - Campgrounds: One benefit of paying to spend the night at an RV park is that you’ll often get “free” WiFi included with your stay.
 A word of warning, though—sometimes, internet speeds are barely fast enough to check email.
 So if your work requires lots of bandwidth, you’ll want to arrive prepared with other options.
 We consider campground WiFi to be a backup plan.
 If it works, great!
 But we don’t count on it.
 That said, it’s not always free or there is premium internet available for a cost.
 The benefit we’ve found paying for WiFi at a campground is that it’s dependable and provides a steady data speed which they should inform you of before purchasing.
+We’ve also been to campgrounds where they throttle you after using a certain amount of data.
+Also, once everyone is home at night and all online, WiFi speeds usually drop considerably.

 - Local Businesses: Most of our WiFi access comes from businesses like gyms, coffee shops, restaurants, etc. One of our favorite ways to get online is to visit a local brewery tap room and use the WiFi there while we enjoy a pint!
 Starbucks, Panera and McDonald’s are all common chains that offer free WiFi to customers.
 Remember to make a purchase if you’re going to be using a business’s WiFi.
+Just make sure you check the WiFi speed BEFORE ordering anything.
+We’ve ordered, sat down and found that the WiFi speed is too slow and had to go elsewhere.
+To check cellular or WiFi data speeds, we use an app called Speedtest.
+You can also search for “Speed Test” in your favorite search engine and use one of the options in the search results.

 - Libraries: Remember that magical place where people used to go borrow books or magazines and newspapers?
-Libraries are a good source of free WiFi, and typically they’re speeds are pretty good!
-One of our favorite city libraries is in Ketchum, Idaho.
+Libraries are a good source of free WiFi, and typically they’re speeds are typically pretty good!
+One of our favorite libraries is in Ketchum, Idaho.

 - Cities: Some cities/towns have public WiFi in certain areas.